FERC Order No. 1000: New Demands for Energy Providers

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide guidance to counsel for energy providers on the significant changes of FERC Order No. 1000.
+This CLE course will provide guidance to counsel for energy providers on the significant changes of FERC Order No. 1000.
 The panel will offer best practices for tackling important implementation issues for regional and interregional transmission planning requirements and transmission cost allocation.

 - Regional transmission planning requirements